mathjax/MathJax-test/web/docs/source/basic-concepts.rst

 - **KNOWN-FAIL(EXPECTED-RANDOM)**: the test failed but a random result was announced.

-UNEXPECTED-FAIL and UNEXPECTED-PASS are worth considering, as they may indicate bugs or fixes.

 In addition, the formatted HTML output provides the number of tests run.
 The proportion of tests in each of the above categories are represented by a diagram.
-It is also possible to quickly browse the errors (UNEXPECTED-FAIL or UNEXPECTED-PASS) with the Previous and Next error buttons.
+It is also possible to quickly browse test results of a given status.
+In particular, UNEXPECTED-FAIL and UNEXPECTED-PASS are worth considering, as they may indicate bugs or fixes.

 Each test result in the formatted output is marked with a specific color according to which category it belongs.
 A link to the test page is provided.